Order of Visit: High Point #16

 Accessibility: Easy for all ages and abilities.
 The summit is less than a 5-minute walk from the road and the trail is completely flat.

-Bonus: This state high point used to be one of the most difficult ones to visit in the nation, with nearby property owners using some pretty extreme measures to scare off visitors trying to cross their land.
-However, an access trail to the high point became state-owned property in 2014, and Jerimoth Hill is now open to the public year-round.
+Bonus: This state high point used to be one of the most difficult to visit in the nation.
+Nearby property owners used some pretty extreme measures to scare off visitors trying to cross their land.
+However, in 2014, an access trail became a state-owned property, and Jerimoth Hill is now open to the public year-round.

 Resources: